-It is also important for the ongoing conservation and retention of many cultural heritage items that they have a useful purpose.
-Adaptive or sympathetic use of heritage items can promote heritage conservation and appreciation, especially in areas where resources are limited.
 Development can also have the potential to impact on existing and yet to be identified cultural heritage items.
 Where impacts from new development near heritage areas cannot be avoided, proposals that reduce the extent and severity of any impacts through sympathetic design should be encouraged.

 No. Action Timing 6.3.1 Preserve and enhance the heritage character of areas or places that are strongly valued for their unique design and tourism appeal.
 This could include recognising and recording the desired character of areas with significant heritage to ensure the design of buildings and public places, such as streetscapes and entrances, supports desired directions.
+It may also include working proactively with developers at the earliest stage to ensure that streetscapes and entrances are preserved.
 Ongoing 6.3.2 Accommodate appropriate development opportunities that facilitate the adaptive or sympathetic use of heritage items.
-Ongoing
+Ongoing 6.3.3 Promote and encourage heritage tourism programs and events Ongoing

-6.4 Living in the Uralla Local Government Area (LGA)
+6.4 Living in the Uralla Shire Local Government Area (LGA)